swseighman/PythonIntro/basics/strings/README.md

     Go Browns!
 ```

-To add a newline in a string, use the character combination \n:
+To add a newline in a string, use the character combination `\n`:

 ```
 >>> print("Teams:\nBrowns\nSteelers\nBengals\nRavens")